david-carteau/nostradamus/README.md

 - provided models were trained targeting a 12GB VRAM GPU (Nvidia RTX 4070 Ti)
 - each version needed 5 to 6 hours of training
-- a computer with at least 64 BG of RAM is strongly recommended !
+- a computer with at least 64 GB of RAM is strongly recommended !

 <br/>